-Learning Resilience from Flooding in Lamont
+Learning Resilience from Flooding in Lamont, AB

 In recent years, the Town of Lamont has experienced two significant flooding events, which caused significant damage and left many residents fearful of future storms.
 As climate change continues to impact Alberta's precipitation patterns, it is critical to prepare for an increase in the severity and frequency of similar extreme weather events.